recursehex/Hybrid/README.md

 Hybrid is a programming language compiler/interpreter that combines elements from multiple language paradigms.
 The project implements a traditional compiler architecture with lexing, parsing, and AST representation.

+> **📝 Branch Note**: This README describes the `codegen` branch which includes complete LLVM code generation.
+The `main` branch contains only the frontend parser.
+To use the full compiler with code generation, switch to the `codegen` branch: `git checkout codegen`

 ## Features

 - **C-style function syntax** with typed parameters and return types